A cleaner, quieter heating solution for annealing lines

 With decades of experience working with industrial heating solutions, Kanthal has developed a broad range of materials suitable for annealing furnaces, depending on the temperature requirements and atmospheric conditions.
 Its Tubothal® metallic cartridge elements can work for temperatures up to 1,250°C (2,280°F).
 For higher temperatures up to 1,625°C (2,927°F) it can offer its Globar® silicon carbide (SiC) heating elements, and for temperatures up to 1,850°C (3,360°F), it has its Kanthal® Super MoSi2 heating elements.
 Kanthal can also customize its products and designs to suit specific requirements.

-“There is no set standard for building an annealing furnace – it’s very much process-driven,” Ivermark says.
+“There is no standard for building an annealing furnace – it’s very much process-driven,” Ivermark says.
 “But the beauty of Kanthal’s portfolio is its flexibility.
 It includes everything from single elements to integrated systems.
-Sometimes you need different types of solutions for the same furnace, for example different gradients or speeds, and our portfolio is broad enough and flexible enough to accommodate that.
-We can develop a solution fit for purpose.”
+Sometimes you need different types of solutions for the same furnace, for example, different gradients or speeds, and our portfolio is broad enough and flexible enough to accommodate that.
+We can develop a solution.”

 Four benefits to using electric heating in annealing furnaces

-- A cleaner, quieter working environment: Electric heaters do not emit any harmful exhaust gases in the factory, and the noise levels are far lower.
+1. A cleaner, quieter working environment: Electric heaters do not emit harmful exhaust gases in the factory, and the noise levels are far lower.

-- Zero CO2 emissions: If the electric heater is powered by renewable energy, then the process effectively becomes emissions free.
+2. Zero CO2 emissions: The process effectively becomes emissions-free, if the electric heater is powered by renewable energy.

 Read more